Calculator Articles

 Inside

-The case has been opened to reveal the circuit board and the very unusual keyboard.
+The case has been opened to reveal the circuit board with the Mostek MK5010P early "calculator-on-a-chip" and the very unusual keyboard.
 The contacts are just bent strips of metal which are pressed by the keypads onto stud contacts set in the circuit board.
 This example is very prone to contact bounce causing multiple numbers to be displayed from one key press - this is probably made worse by tarnishing over the years.

 RBM